 Based on research work done, it can be used as reliable work for further reference.
 Studies need to be undertaken to evaluate the effect of timing of rice residue incorporation and nutrient management practices in rice-sorghum cropping system.

+“The future scope section is too general.
+It should suggest specific future research directions, such as:

+Evaluating the long-term impact of residue incorporation on soil organic matter and microbial diversity.

+Investigating alternative decomposers besides ANGRAU for residue breakdown.

+Assessing the environmental benefits of reduced residue burning.”

 COMPETING INTERESTS DISCLAIMER: